Information after a Surgical Treatment

 You have had oral surgery.
 In this brochure we inform you about the optimal aftercare.
 It is important that you follow these instructions for optimal recovery.

-1. Pain.
+• Pain.

-2. Difficulty swallowing and a limited mouth opening.
+• Swallowing difficulties and limited mouth opening.

 Wound healing: